Surajkund: Architecture of Surajkund

 A panoramic view of the entire Surjakund lake during the dry season.

 The reservoir has been built in the shape of the rising sun with an eastward arc.
 It is enclosed within a steep embankment made in semi-circular shape made of stepped stones.
 Rain fall was intercepted here to create a reservoir of 130 m diameter to meet the water shortage in Delhi.
 It has an area of 40 ha.
 The reservoir provides a grand spectacle, and in the past it was the hunting forest resort.
 It abounds in dancing peacocks.
 The reservoir is filled up during every monsoon season but remains dry during summer, before the onset of the monsoon rains.
 The tank underwent major repairs in the 1920s during the British times.

 Anagpur Dam

 Anagpur Dam, constructed in 8th century, is 2 kilometres (1.2 mi) upstream of Surajkund in the north west.
 A seasonal stream flows from Anagpur Dam to Surajkund.

 Peacock lake

-Peacock lake, downstream and southwest of Surajkund, is delightfully beautiful.
+Peacock lake is downstream and southwest of Surajkund.